 - Transparency: A defined job leveling structure establishes transparency throughout the organization, ensuring uniformity and equity across all levels and roles.

-- Keep your employees: Encouraging personal developments through a job leveling system will increase your chances of keeping your employees.
+- Keep your employees: Encouraging personal development through a job leveling system will increase your chances of keeping your employees.
 According to Forbes, 91% of highly engaged employees are less likely to leave for a competitor's company because they are satisfied with the professional development opportunities in their current companies.

 These and many more are ways businesses and/or organizations can benefit from having a job leveling framework.